-Many government contracts require registration through some sort of dedicated website or portal to even be considered.
-SAM.gov is a great example of a registration portal that’s mandatory in order to do business with the U.S. government.
+Many government contracts require registration through some sort of dedicated website or portal.
+SAM.gov is a great example of a registration portal that’s mandatory in order to do business with the US government.
 Some of these portals can be nightmares to use and difficult to navigate.
 Others can take days to get approvals, so waiting until the last minute to register can cause unwanted delays in your response time.
-Registering early and giving your team enough time to complete the process properly is critical to securing a winning bid.
+Registering early and giving your team enough time to complete the process properly is critical to securing a winning bid for a government contract.

 Feel more comfortable with hands-on expert help?
 Here at The Bid Lab, we can navigate these portals for you.
-Our team is experienced in their nuances, and can get your registration completed quickly and accurately.
+Our experienced team completes these registrations quickly and accurately.
 We also ensure your business is recognized as a minority- or women-owned business, if applicable.
 Many government contracts seek out these officially designated businesses.

 Do your research.
 This includes both researching the government contract you have your eye on, as well as an internal look at your organization.
 This usually involves asking yourself some tough questions like the ones below: